awsdocs/amazon-athena-user-guide/doc_source/code-samples.md

 ## Start Query Execution<a name="start-query-execution"></a>

-The `StartQueryExample` shows how to submit a query to Athena for execution, wait until the results become available, and then process the results\.
+The `StartQueryExample` shows how to submit a query to Athena, wait until the results become available, and then process the results\.

 ```
 package aws.example.athena;